Anvil-28/Getting-and-Cleaning-Data/README.md

 ## INTRODUCTION
 ------------

-This repository is the project for the Coursera Data Science Specialization Course 3: Getting and Cleaning Data The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
+This repository is the project for the Coursera Data Science Specialization Course 3: Getting and Cleaning Data The purpose of this project is to demonstrate the ability to get and clean a data set.
+The goal is to prepare tidy data that can be used for analysis.

 ## CONTENT
 -------